Arrowhead Stadium: 2026 FIFA World Cup

-Arrowhead Stadium was chosen as one of the 16 venues that will host games during the 2026 FIFA World Cup, which will be hosted jointly by the United States, Canada and Mexico.
-The stadium will require renovations.
+Arrowhead Stadium was chosen as one of the 16 venues to host games during the 2026 FIFA World Cup, which hosted jointly by the United States, Canada and Mexico.
+Due to FIFA protocol concerning stadium names, the stadium was temporarily named Kansas City Stadium.
+The stadium required renovations, with the field being expanded to FIFA regulations.
 Kansas City, Missouri mayor Quinton Lucas estimated the cost of the necessary renovations at $50 million.
-The stadium will host six matches, including four group stage matches, one Round of 32 match, and one quarterfinal match.
+The stadium hosted six matches, including four group stage matches, one Round of 32 match, and one quarterfinal match.